JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 }
 ```

-For more information on generic functions see [Generics](generics.html)
+For more information on generic functions see [Generics](generics.html).

 ## Inline Functions

-Inline functions are explained [here](inline-functions.html)
+Inline functions are explained [here](inline-functions.html).

 ## Extension Functions

-Extension functions are explained in [their own section](extensions.html)
+Extension functions are explained in [their own section](extensions.html).

 ## Higher-Order Functions and Lambdas

-Higher-Order functions and Lambdas are explained in [their own section](lambdas.html)
+Higher-Order functions and Lambdas are explained in [their own section](lambdas.html).

 ## Tail recursive functions

 Kotlin supports a style of functional programming known as [tail recursion](https://en.wikipedia.org/wiki/Tail_call).
 This allows some algorithms that would normally be written using loops to instead be written using a recursive function, but without the risk of stack overflow.
-When a function is marked with the `tailrec` modifier and meets the required form, the compiler optimises out the recursion, leaving behind a fast and efficient loop based version instead.
+When a function is marked with the `tailrec` modifier and meets the required form, the compiler optimises out the recursion, leaving behind a fast and efficient loop based version instead:

 ``` kotlin
 tailrec fun findFixPoint(x: Double = 1.0): Double